AdaGold/standalone-exercises/hotel-revisited.md

 ### Activity

-Identify one place in your Hotel project where you believe your design could be improved.
-Describe in `design-activity.md` what changes you would need to make to actualize that improvement, and why.
+Based on the answers to the above questions, identify one place in your Hotel project where a class takes on multiple roles, or directly modifies the attributes of another class.
+Describe in `design-activity.md` what changes you would need to make to improve this design, and how why the resulting design would be an improvement.

+If you need inspiration, remember that the [reference implementation](https://github.com/droberts-ada/hotel/tree/dpr/solution) exists.

 Then make the changes!
 Don't forget to take advantage of all the tests you wrote - if they're well structured, they should quickly inform you when your refactoring breaks something.